 Why Is Continuous Auditing Better Than Traditional Audit Procedures?

 Traditional audits focus on a single point in time.
-The auditor requests information during a certain period, and you provide the documentation.
+The auditor requests information during a specific period, and you provide the documentation.

-IT security audits, however, require greater insights into how organizations manage the threats facing systems and networks.
+IT security audits, however, require more significant insights into how organizations manage the threats facing systems and networks.
 Continuous auditing proves that you know your environment and can identify non-compliance immediately.

-Financial institutions are an excellent example of how traditional audits and continuous auditing can both be vital tools for risk management and compliance.
+Financial institutions are an excellent example of how traditional and continuous audits can be vital risk management and compliance tools.

-First, the Truth-in-Lending Act requires a financial institution to provide disclosures about the terms and costs associated with consumer loans.
+First, the Truth-in-Lending Act requires a financial institution to disclose the terms and costs associated with consumer loans.
 If a firm maintains a record proving that the notices were provided at the required time, then that firm does not need to monitor the activity continuously.

-On the other hand, cybersecurity regulators such as those from the New York Department of Financial Services (NY DFS) require firms to monitor their IT environments continuously, to assure that financial statements reflect a cybersecurity event’s impact.
-To maintain that compliance, continuous auditing tools can be used to prove that not only did you respond to the threat, but that you made the appropriate notifications afterward.
+On the other hand, cybersecurity regulators such as those from the New York Department of Financial Services (NY DFS) require firms to monitor their IT environments continuously to ensure that financial statements reflect a cybersecurity event’s impact.
+To maintain that compliance, continuous auditing tools can be used to prove that not only did you respond to the threat but that you made the appropriate notifications afterward.

 How Do Continuous Monitoring and Continuous Auditing Support a Security-First Compliance Program?

-A security-first compliance program means not just establishing controls to protect data, but then continuously protecting that information from new threats.
+A security-first compliance program means establishing controls to protect data and continuously protecting that information from new threats.
 If you continuously monitor attempted intrusions to your systems and data, your security-first stance allows you to meet updated compliance requirements rapidly.

 Modern regulations and standards increasingly require management to oversee your IT security procedures.
-A continuous monitoring tool provides management the visibility into emerging threats that will allow them to make decisions based on their risk assessment.
+A continuous monitoring tool gives management visibility into emerging threats, allowing decision-making based on their risk assessment.

-Once you respond, you need to update your control and risk assessments and prove you complied with standards and regulations.
+Once you respond, you must update your control and risk assessments and prove you complied with standards and regulations.
 Your continuous auditing tool allows your internal auditor to review your security controls for compliance alignment.

 Essentially, you need a piece of technology that connects the continuous monitoring of a security-first approach to the documentation demands of whatever compliance obligations you have.
 This is where the two tools overlap.